 Below I’d like to give you a brief rundown of how a virtual mailbox service works followed by a comparison of the best virtual mailbox services for the U.S., Canada, and U.K..
 As an added bonus, I’ve negotiated exclusive discount codes for these virtual mailbox services you won’t find anywhere else!

-The fact is that earlier this year, I finally bit the bullet and signed up for a virtual mailbox.
+I first signed up for my virtual mailbox back in 2014.
 I’ve been living in China for a couple years now and until recently had all of my mail sent to my parent’s home.
 It wasn’t a bad setup, to be sure, but it was annoying for my parents and I didn’t like having to nag them – particularly during tax season – to carefully check for my W2, 1099’s and other important forms.

 It took me a while to decide that purchasing a virtual mailbox was a good idea.
 Security was a concern, as was cost.
 I had to do quite a bit of research, much of which I’d like to share with you below.
 This is what I wish somebody could have shared with me before I finally made the decision to buy a virtual mailbox.

 - How to do a Virtual Mailbox Authorization from Anywhere in the World

 How a Virtual Mailbox Really Works